 Nonperiodic Distributions From an Employer's Retirement Plan

-Nonperiodic distributions from an employer's retirement plan (such as 401(k) or 403(b) plans) are subject to withholding for federal income tax at a flat rate of 20%.
-Nonperiodic distributions from an employer's plan include lump sum distributions, including distributions that may later be rolled over to another plan.
+Nonperiodic distributions from an employer's retirement plan, such as 401(k) or 403(b) plans, are subject to withholding for federal income tax at a flat rate of 20%.
+Nonperiodic distributions from an employer's plan include lump-sum distributions, even if those distributions may later be rolled over to another plan.

 Withholding on Social Security Benefits